Puppy Crate Training

 Why crate train?

-Following these guidelines will allow your puppy to associate his/her crate with being safe, secure and comfortable.
+Following these guidelines and taking the time to properly crate train you puppy will allow him to associate his/her crate with being safe, secure and comfortable.
 This will give you peace of mind and make life easier, at home and away, long into your future together.
-If you don’t take the time to train properly, the crate will be more like a dreaded and lonely prison for your puppy, and this can cause stress and separation anxiety, and behavioural, emotional and mental problems.

 1. Introduce the puppy to the crate GRADUALLY!
 If you have to, start training on a Friday night and finish by Monday morning before you leave for work.

-2. Feed your puppy in the crate to stimulate positive associations with the crate.
-If the puppy hesitates to go inside to eat, feed him in front of the crate at first, then just inside the doorway, and finally in the back of the crate.
-Also, intermittently through the day, drop small pieces of dog treats in the crate: while your puppy investigates his new crate, he will find these yummy rewards and this will create further positive associations with the crate.
+2. Give your puppy some edible treats in the crate to stimulate positive associations with the crate.
+If the puppy hesitates to go inside to eat, give a small treat in front of the crate at first, then just inside the doorway, and finally in the back of the crate.
+Also, occasionally through the day, drop small pieces of dog treats in the crate without your dog seeing: while your puppy investigates his new crate, he will discover edible treasures and this will create further positive associations with the crate.

 5. It is advisable first to crate your pup for short periods of time while you are home with him.
 In fact, crate training is best accomplished while you are in the room with your dog.
 Getting him used to your absence from the room in which he is crated is a good first step.
 This prevents an association being made with the crate and you’re leaving him/her alone.